travelpayouts/travel-app-android/README.md

 ### Tabs customization (OPTIONAL)

-If you want to add rental cars tab go to App class, uncomment tab and add your program link.
+If you want to add a rental cars tab go to the **App** class, uncomment tab and add your program affiliate link.
 ```
 //            Tab.RentalCars("Cars program link"),
 ```

+**Important reminder**: use the [link generator](https://support.travelpayouts.com/hc/en-us/articles/360027634052) to make click-through and bookings fall into the statistics of the affiliate program.

 #### If you are migrating from 1.1.6:

-Add application class with overridden config and use it in AndroidManifest.xml.
+Add the application class with overridden config and use it in AndroidManifest.xml.

 Example:

 Our sample package is `com.travelpayouts.travel.app`

 To migrate we should add `/app/src/main/java/com/travelpayouts/travel/app/App.kt`

 ```
 package com.travelpayouts.travel.app